wyleyr/hankel1867tr/03-I-Exposition.md

 <p lang="en">
-To avoid all unclarity of the concepts, which so easily arises from the indeterminateness of [application]{.origphrase title="Benennung"},  one does well to call such numbers transcendent, purely mental, purely intellectual or
+To avoid all unclarity of the concepts, which so easily arises from the indeterminateness of [application]{.origphrase title="Benennung"},  one does well to call such numbers --- the concept of which is completely determinate, but which are not capable of any construction in intuition --- transcendent, purely mental, purely intellectual or
 <dfn>purely formal</dfn>, in contrast to the
 <dfn>Actual</dfn>[\*)](#p.7n1){#p.7n1ref .fnref} numbers which find their
 representation in the theory of actual magnitudes and their [combination]{.origphrase title="Verknüpfung"}.
-Those numbers which stand between these two, of which one can give a complete definition, but cannot know in general and in advance whether they can be subjected to an intuitive presentation, one might call 'potential', insofar as they can be made Actual, or purely intellectual, mental, or
+Those numbers which stand in the middle between these two, of which one can give a complete definition, but cannot know in general and in advance whether they can be subjected to an intuitive presentation, one might call 'potential', insofar as they can be made Actual, or purely intellectual, mental, insofar as they can at first only be thought, but not intuited, or
 <a lang="en" class="origpage" id="p.8" title="Page 8"></a>
-formal, insofar as only a certain formal relation comes to expression in them.
+simply formal, insofar as only a certain formal relation comes to expression in them.
 That this opposition between the transcendent and Actual numbers in its [mediation]{.origphrase title="Vermittelung"} through the formal numbers is not fixed, but rather a [meandering]{.origphrase title="fliessender"} one,